Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-Thus, Figures~\ref{fig:fig6}(d) and ~\ref{fig:fig6}(e) with proper $N_\mathrm{max} = 5$ provide motivation to derive electron-boson Hamiltonian that {\em exactly} maps the original electron--localized-spin Hamiltonian in Eq.~\eqref{eq:ham_sys}.
-The former is required for equilibrium or nonequilibrium MBPT~\cite{Stefanucci2013,Schlunzen2020} which can handle~\cite{Mahfouzi2014} systems in two- or three-dimensions composed of large number of sites $N \gg 1$ which otherwise renders exact diagonalization~\cite{Wang2019} (or methods like time-dependent density matrix renormalization group~\cite{White2004,Schmitteckert2004,Daley2004,Feiguin2011} tailored for 1D systems) inapplicable.
-The {\em exact} mapping of the Hamiltonian in Eq.~\eqref{eq:ham_sys} to its electron-boson version
+as the {\em exact} mapping of the original electron--localized-spin Hamiltonian in Eq.~\eqref{eq:ham_sys}.
+The former is required for equilibrium or nonequilibrium MBPT~\cite{Stefanucci2013,Schlunzen2020} which can handle~\cite{Mahfouzi2014} systems in two- or three-dimensions composed of large number of sites $N \gg 1$---that is, the problems where exact diagonalization~\cite{Wang2019} or (time-dependent) density matrix renormalization group~\cite{White2004,Schmitteckert2004,Daley2004,Feiguin2011} (suitable for $N \gg 1$ but only in quasi-1D~\cite{Stoudenmire2012}) are inapplicable.
+Here the terms in Eq.~\eqref{eq:exacteb} are given by